JurajNyiri/PlexMeetsHomeAssistant/DETAILED_CONFIGURATION.md

   - media_player.kodi_123456qwe789rty # created by kodi integration
 ```

-Example of card configuration using detailed definitions, **will not work through UI because of plexPlayer key**:
+Example of card configuration using detailed definitions:

+**Does not work through configuration UI because of plexPlayer key**

 ```
 type: 'custom:plex-meets-homeassistant'